Naitreey/notes-and-knowledge/cs/python/celery.rst

 methods
 """""""
+- ``__call__(body=None, **options)``. execute the chord by calling ``apply_async()``, optionally providing another body, and options.

 - ``apply_async(args=None, kwargs=None, task_id=None, producer=None,
   publisher=None, connection=None, router=None, result_cls=None, **options)``
   args, kwargs, options are merged with those during initialization, and they are applied to the header group.

+  Returns the body's AsyncResult instance, whose parent is header's GroupResult instance. you can wait for it to complete and get the final return value.

+error handling
+""""""""""""""
+If one of the tasks raises an exception, The chord callback result will transition to the failure state, and the error is set to the ChordError exception.

+The ChordError's args includes the failed task's id and original exception's representation.
+The original traceback is available as ``AsyncResult.traceback``.

+The ChordError only shows the task that failed first (in time).

+To perform an action when a chord fails you can therefore attach an errback to the chord's body signature via ``Signature.on_error|link_error``.

 xmap
 ^^^^